microsoft/language-server-protocol/specification.md

 #### <a href="#version_3_6_0" name="version_3_6_0" class="anchor">3.6.0 (2/22/2018)</a>

-Merge the proposed protocol for workspace folders, configuration, goto type definition, goto implementation and document color provider into the main branch of the specification.
+Merge the proposed protocol for workspace folders, configuration, go to type definition, go to implementation and document color provider into the main branch of the specification.
 For details see:

 * [Get Workspace Folders](https://microsoft.github.io/language-server-protocol/specification#workspace_workspaceFolders)
 * [DidChangeWorkspaceFolders Notification](https://microsoft.github.io/language-server-protocol/specification#workspace_didChangeWorkspaceFolders)